Complete Deck Remodel Guide: Planning, Materials, Costs & Maintenance

 Buildda Tip

-Down payment (within legal limits if you are in California)
+Down payment (within legal limits for California contractors)

 Payment when demolition or removal of old boards starts